 Grants Management: Awards will not be made unless appropriate human subjects and/or animal care and usage approvals are in place.
 Annual progress reports are required, with a summary of goals achieved, a mandatory, detailed timeline for accomplishments for year two, and a detailed report on funds expended.
 (No more than $12,500 can be carried forward to any successive year.)
 No no-cost extensions will be granted.

-Proposals and all related materials application materials should be mailed to the Academy office with a postmark no later than the submission deadline (Letter of Intent February 3, 2014, Application deadline August 1, 2014).
+Proposals and all related application materials should be mailed to the Academy office with a postmark no later than the submission deadline (Letter of Intent February 3, 2017, Application deadline August 1, 2017).

 Career Development Award

 Questions can be directed to Helen Viksnins, Senior Director, Programs, at Helenv@aaoptom.org.